Hannah Lucas

 With this, Hannah also considers Middle English texts for their contributions to modern discourses of wellbeing.
 She is currently exploring the continuities and differences between medieval and postmodern thought, raising questions of genealogy between medieval theology and continental philosophy, and the insights—and irreconcilabilities—of such relationships.

 Hannah has published on Julian of Norwich (Review of English Studies), Margery Kempe (Journal of Medieval Religious Literatures), Syon Abbey (Notes and Queries), and Thomas More (Moreana), and has contributed to numerous online publications, including Artsolation, on reading Julian during the pandemic.
-She is currently preparing a monograph, Julian of Norwich and the Phenomenology of Health, which will be the first book-length study to read the Julian texts with a phenomenological lens.
+Her first monograph, Impossible Recovery: Julian of Norwich and the Phenomenology for Wellbeing, is due for publication in January 2025 with Columbia University Press.
+This is the first book-length study to read the Julian texts with a phenomenological lens.

 Photo by Dasha Tenditna